Skip to content

 Franking vs Stamps Savings: Common Volumes

-The table shows annual savings from franking versus buying stamps at common posting volumes, using Royal Mail 2025/26 Mailmark rates.
+The table shows annual savings from franking versus buying stamps at common posting volumes, using Royal Mail Mailmark rates effective 7 April 2026.

 Mail Type & VolumeStamp Cost/yrFranking Cost/yrRental Cost/yrNet Saving/yr